kepawni/twilted/doc/status.md

       Kepawni\Twilted\Basic\TestSample\ImmutableValueImpl

   14  ✔ breaks object references
-  36  ✔ exposes the properties
+  38  ✔ exposes the properties
-  43  ✔ prevents mutation of the properties
+  46  ✔ prevents mutation of the properties
-  49  ✔ throws exceptions when calling unregistered methods 55  ✔ configures a new instance
+  52  ✔ throws exceptions when calling unregistered methods 58  ✔ configures a new instance
+  65  ✔ handles upper case properties
-  62  ✔ equals an instance with equal data
+  72  ✔ equals an instance with equal data
-  68  ✔ is initializable
+  78  ✔ is initializable

       Kepawni\Twilted\Basic\TestSample\ShoppingBasket